Chintha990/laravel5_vagrantbx/README.md

-## Vagrant setup with Laraval 5.1
+## Vagrant setup with Laravel 5.1
-This is Vagrant box for the laraval configurations.
-This laraval application is runing on top of Apache application server
+This is Vagrant box for the laravel configurations.
+This laravel application is runing on top of Apache application server

 ##Components
 * Composer - INSTALLED